geeksLabTech/kade-drive/docs_setup/docs/en/persistence.md

-# 04 - Persistence
+# Persistence

-By default, the information in the system is configured to persist for 1 week if it is not accessed.
-For demonstration purposes, a 2-minute window is used to evaluate the correct functioning of the system.
-In a production environment, the time window for data deletion should be carefully analyzed.
-It is important to note that this file system is designed for interaction among the different nodes in the network and not as a persistent storage system.
-Therefore, information that is not being used is periodically deleted to ensure that new information can be stored for training algorithms.
-This mechanism is implemented through a dedicated thread that checks the timestamps of the files and deletes those that fall outside the predefined time window.
+By default, the information is configured to persist in the system for 1 week if it is not accessed.
+However, for demonstration purposes, a time of 2 minutes is used to evaluate the proper functioning of the system.
+In production, the time interval for removing data should be analyzed according to the system requirements.

+It is important to note that this file system is designed for the interaction of different nodes in the network and not as a long-term information persistence system.
+Therefore, it is decided to remove information that is not being used to ensure that new data can be stored by the training algorithms.

+This removal mechanism is implemented through a thread whose sole purpose is to check the timestamps of the files and delete those that fall outside the predefined time window.